-Figure 13.
+Figure 15.
 The AV Receiver (AVR) Learn screen lets you set up NetCommand control of your A/V receiver.

-- 6. Press ▶ to highlight the text box for Input 1.
-To enter a name: - Use ▲ ▼ on the TV's remote control to select a character. - Press ENTER to set the letter and move the highlight to the next letter. - To delete a letter, highlight it and press CANCEL or press ▲ ▼ to insert a blank space (underscore character). - To return the highlight to the first character, repeatedly press CANCEL. - To return to the default name, highlight the first character and press CANCEL. - Press ➤ to highlight the check box for Input 2.
+- Press ➤ to highlight the check box for Input 2.
 In this example, the IR code for the A/V receiver's DVD Audio input will be "learned" as Input 2. - 8.
 Press ENTER on the TV's remote control and while the text Input 2 is flashing, press and hold the DVD INPUT key on the A/V receiver's remote control. - 9.
-When a check appears in the check box, release the DVD kev. - Press ▶ to highlight the text box for Input 2.
+When a check appears in the check box, release the DVD INPUT key. - Press ► to highlight the text box for Input 2.
 Enter the name DVD.
-Use ▲ ▼ to enter the name TV.
-Press ENTER to set each letter. - 11.
-Repeat steps 7 through 10 for any additional A/V receiver inputs connected to other devices.
+Use ▲ ▼ to enter the name DVD.
+Press ENTER to set each letter.

-Figure 14.
+Figure 16.
 Assign names to identify "learned" A/V receiver audio inputs